Remembering Nicole Kenton

 Nicole Kenton joined IIED in January 1991 and worked for the institute, mainly on its drylands programme, for over 22 years.
 An expert in participatory processes, she co-edited Participatory Learning and Action, the world's leading informal journal on participatory approaches and methods, that was published twice a year and was free to readers in the global South.

 She has acted as an international development consultant and was a trustee of environmental design charity Charushila, while most recently was the co-editor of a book on 'Social Protection, Pastoralism and Resilience in Ethiopia'.

-Below, a number of current and former IIED staff and partners share their memories of working with Nicole, who died on 21 January.
+Below, a number of current and former IIED staff and partners share their memories of working with Kenton, who died on 21 January.

 Camilla Toulmin, former IIED director and now a senior associate:

 “Nicole joined IIED in 1991, to help run the drylands programme.
 This was created by Robin Sharpe and I in 1987 to get people talking and exchanging ideas and experience across Africa’s vast semi-arid areas, and to share news about projects and policy between French and English-speaking countries.

 “We had a number of team members travelling out to distant lands and coming back with stories and pictures of the many difficult travails facing pastoral people across dryland Africa – and Nicole was the highly organised and enthusiastic colleague who took charge of the operation.

 “She supported us all with good humour and commitment, keeping good contact with partners across the Sahel.
 In particular, her language skills and unflappability were essential elements in keeping the show on the road.